Selective exposure theory: Accuracy motivation and defense motivation

 Fischer and Greitemeyer (2010) explored individuals' decision making in terms of selective exposure to confirmatory information.
 Selective exposure posed that individuals make their decisions based on information that is consistent with their decision rather than information that is inconsistent.
-Recent research has shown that "Confirmatory Information Search" was responsible for the 2008 bankruptcy of the Lehman Brothers Investment Bank which then triggered the Global Financial Crisis.
+Recent research has shown that "Confirmatory Information Search" was responsible for the 2008 bankruptcy of the Lehman Brothers Investment Bank which then triggered the 2008 financial crisis.
 In the zeal for profit and economic gain, politicians, investors, and financial advisors ignored the mathematical evidence that foretold the housing market crash in favor of flimsy justifications for upholding the status quo.
 Researchers explain that subjects have the tendency to seek and select information using their integrative model.
 There are two primary motivations for selective exposure: Accuracy Motivation and Defense Motivation.
 Accuracy Motivation explains that an individual is motivated to be accurate in their decision making and Defense Motivation explains that one seeks confirmatory information to support their beliefs and justify their decisions.
 Accuracy motivation is not always beneficial within the context of selective exposure and can instead be counterintuitive, increasing the amount of selective exposure.
 Defense motivation can lead to reduced levels of selective exposure.